vijayansarathy/prometheus-operator/README.md

 - They want to adopt the deployment model of provisioning multiple clusters in the same VPC, with cluster assigned a separate set of subnets.

+#### Additional Notes from Meeting on May 12, 2021 ####

+* Containerization efforst started with the use of Docker Swarm
+* Their application for language translation and email templating were the ones that were containerized first.
+They were two simple microservices with a gateway infront.
+That's how they gpt started.
+* They expanded to several other services and did the same model of deployment, using.
+* Their application for language translation and email templating were the ones that were containerized first 2 hosts for HA.
+* Then, they got into Kubernetes.
+They had a lot of in-house experience with Ansible.
+They leveraged this and built their self-managed K8s clusters running on EC2.
+* The Production cluster has about 15-20 nodes.
+* Production and non-production are in separate clusters.
+* Provisioning and configuratib of clusters is all done through the use of Ansible scripts which, accordign to their Infra Architect, "looks scary".
+* Engineer that did all the work in creating these scripts is now gone
+* Certificate management in their cluster is a huge headache
+* They are running Kubernetes 1.17
+* Theye are not using any auto-scaling, neither at the node nor at the pod level.
+Mentioned that they did not have a good experience with Cluster Autoscaler.
+The services that run in their K8s cluster are very mission-critical to their SaaS business.
+* The services that run on K8s, according to the Infra Architect, are not well-suited for running on K8s or have not been engineered well to be run well on K8s.
+Many of them don't have liveness and readiness checks.
+* Their services have not not event been (re)engoineered to use K8s native service discovery mechanism to talk to each other!
+They make use of Zookeeper for it.
+This is a service discovery process that was designed before K8s adoption and they continue to use it even today.
+Services register themselved as a node in Zookeeper with their IP/Port, enabling others to find them in the Zookeeper node hierarchy.
+*
+*